ido1Shapira/Oop_Ex1_Polynom/README.md

 •	 cf.toString – returns a string represents the complex function structure.

-•	 cf.initFromString(s)-returns a pointer to the function the string represents (could be a complex function or a Polynom (every Monom is a Polynom, cf is not affected by this action.
+•	 cf.initFromString(s)-returns a pointer to the function the string represents (could be a complex function or a Polynom (every Monom is a Polynom)), cf is not affected by this action.

 •	 cf. equals (obj)- in case obj is a function, cf is logically compered to obj (suppose to return true if equal for every value in the
 X axis, false otherwise)